First-time buyers boost U.S. home sales; jobless claims rise

 WASHINGTON U.S. home resales surged in September after two straight months of declines as first-time buyers stepped into the market, pointing to underlying momentum in the economy.

-While other data on Thursday showed a bigger-than-expected increase in the number of Americans filing for unemployment benefits last week, the trend continued to suggest that the labour market remains strong.
-Labour market strength is one of the key factors underpinning the housing market.
+While other data on Thursday showed a bigger-than-expected increase in the number of Americans filing for unemployment benefits last week, the trend continued to suggest that the labor market remains strong.
+Labor market strength is one of the key factors underpinning the housing market.

 "Today's reports reaffirm that the jobs and housing markets are moving in the right direction.
 That's important because the jobs and housing markets are going to be critical to supporting growth in 2017," said Ryan Sweet, senior economist at Moody’s Analytics in West Chester, Pennsylvania.